The Misguided Notion of Bypassing Patching in OT Systems

 Automating Remediation: Streamlining the Patching Process

 The task of deploying patches or compensating controls is often labor-intensive, involving the identification of target systems, configuring patch deployment, and troubleshooting failures.
-However, imagine a scenario where, in the face of a threat like BlueKeep, files are pre-loaded onto targeted systems in preparation.
+Consider a threat like BlueKeep, where files are pre-loaded onto targeted systems in preparation.
 A nimble OT security team could then strategically plan the order of patch updates, guided by the detailed asset profiles.
 This planning could consider factors such as the asset’s location or criticality.

 Envision further a patch management system that bypasses the initial scanning phase, having already identified the assets needing patches.
 This system could facilitate remote or in-person installations, verifying their success and updating the global dashboard in real time.